Kshitij-Banerjee/Kshitij-Banerjee.github.io/content/posts/understanding_gpt_history.md

 Back-propagation through time (BPTT) algorithm is used.
 (This is covered next)

-Notable lines:

-> Based on our experiments, size of hidden layer should reflect amount of training data - for large
-amounts of data, large hidden layer is needed
-> Convergence is usually achieved after 10-20 epochs.
-> regularization of networks to penalize large weights did not provide any significant improvements.
+#### How do you back-propagate through the loop ?

-Backpropagation through time , followed in Mikael Bod ́en 2001
+Backpropagation through time , followed in Mikael Bod ́en 2001 {{< pdflink "https://axon.cs.byu.edu/~martinez/classes/678/Papers/RNN_Intro.pdf" "BPTT" >}}

 The key insight is around how to back-propagate through the recursion caused loop

 The solution is to "unroll" the model T times, and then follow normal backpropation

-Instead, of keeping separate weight matrix for each time-step, the weight matrix is instead shared across the unfolded layers.
+**Instead, of keeping separate weight matrix for each time-step, the weight matrix is instead shared across the unfolded layers.**

 ![image.png](/image_1687080413026_0.png)